Maternal death: Unsafe abortion

 When abortion is legal and accessible, it is widely regarded as safer for the mother than carrying a pregnancy to term and delivery.
-In fact, a study published in the journal Obstetrics & Gynecology reported that in the United States, carrying a pregnancy to term and delivering a baby comes with 14 times increased risk of death for the mother as compared to a legal abortion.
+In fact, a study published in the journal Obstetrics & Gynecology reported that in the United States, carrying a pregnancy to term and delivering a baby comes with a 14 times increased risk of death for the mother as compared to a legal abortion.
 However, in many regions of the world, abortion is not legal and can be unsafe for the mother.
 Maternal deaths caused by improperly performed procedures are preventable and contribute 13% to the maternal mortality rate worldwide.
 This number is increased to 25% in countries where other causes of maternal mortality are low, such as in Eastern European and South American countries.
 This makes unsafe abortion practices the leading cause of maternal death worldwide.

 Unsafe abortion is another major cause of maternal death worldwide.
 In regions where abortion is legal and accessible, abortion is safe and does not contribute greatly to overall rates of maternal death.
 However, in regions where abortions are not legal, available, or regulated, unsafe abortion practices can cause significant rates of maternal death.
 According to the World Health Organization in 2009, every eight minutes a woman died from complications arising from unsafe abortions.

-Unsafe abortion practices are defined by the WHO as procedures that are performed by someone without the appropriate training and/or ones that are performed in an environment that is not considered safe or clean.
+The WHO defined unsafe abortion practices as procedures performed by someone without the appropriate training and/or ones that are performed in an environment that is not considered safe or clean.
 Using this definition, the WHO estimates that out of the 45 million abortions that are performed each year globally, 19 million of these are considered unsafe, and 97% of these unsafe abortions occur in developing countries.
 Complications include hemorrhage, infection, sepsis and genital trauma.